jeremytammik/JumpToPosition/README.md

 Create a 2D plan view on the given level, I assume?

-Let's communicate over files within hardcoded file paths.
+Let's communicate over a hardcoded file path, e.g., `C:/tmp/revit_view_creator_config.json`.
-Read the file c:\temp\revit_view_creator_config.json and use it.
-The JSON format will be something similar to:
+The JSON format can look like this:

 ```
   {